28 Must-Visit National Parks In The United States

 Arches National Park - Top United States National Parks

-Did you know there are 63 National Parks in the United States?
-And over 400 national park sites?!
 There are National Parks in more than half of the states, and some states have more than one.
 Which means that if you’re traveling through the USA you might not be too far from a National Park.

 The National Parks in the United States are some of the most protected areas in the country.
 Since the first National Park, Yellowstone, was established in 1872, many more have followed.
 In fact it’s widely understood that Yellowstone National Park is the first national park in the world.
-So get ready for an incredible road trip this summer to check out some wide open spaces and spectacular scenery.

 Are there any rules in the National Parks?

 I’m glad you asked.
-These beautiful national parks in the United States have only lasted as long as they have due to the incredible work the NPS does to protect them.
+These beautiful National Parks in the United States have only lasted as long as they have due to the incredible work the NPS does to protect them.
 And with great beauty comes a few very important rules and policies.

 Smokey the Bear - safety rules of National Parks in the USA